mulle-sde/mulle-make/dox/NAQ.md

 A: Actually `mulle-bootstrap` can deal with svn.
 It can also deal with tar and zip archives.
-If you have some format that `mulle-bootstrap` doesn't support you can "easily" write a script to clone it (or even write a scm-plugin for mulle-bootstrap).
+If you have some format that `mulle-bootstrap` doesn't support you can "easily" write a script to clone it (or even write a source-plugin for mulle-bootstrap).

 Q: *I see myself hitting the next wall pretty soon.
 But OK.
 So the svn repository doesn't even use* **make** *it's using*  **autoconf**. *What now ?*